marv070/calc_stories/README.md

 As a user i want to know price per item multiplied times number of items and returned to screen.

-As a user i need to be able to select my state so that proper sales tax can be added and see total returned to screen.
+As a user i need to be able to select UT so that proper sales tax of 6.85% can be added and see total returned to screen.

 As a user i want to see my bulk discount of 3% if i spend 1000 dollars applied to total.